red/scoop-bucket/README.md

 ## Updating red-latest

-The red-latest package is unversioned.
-The `--force` or `-f` flag must be used to update it.
+The red-latest package refers to the automated build of the red 'master' branch.
+Scoop does not detect when it has changed.
+In order to update it, you must use both `-f` (force) and `-k` (ignore cache) flags.

-* `scoop update red-latest -f`
+* `scoop update red-latest -f -k`